syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 {% endhighlight %}
 {% endtabs %}

-Page size can be changed in print preview window also by selecting any value from the page-size drop-down which displays the supported page sizes of a selected printer.
+Page size can be changed in print preview window also by selecting any value from the page-size drop-down, which displays the supported page sizes of a selected printer.

 ![Print Size](Printing_images/print_size.png)

- ### Page Margin
+ ### Page margin
 SfDiagram provides support to change the page margins to adjust content in printed page.
 Page margin can be changed by setting `PrintingService.PrintSettings.PageMargin` property.

 {% tabs %}
 {% highlight C# %}